 The good news is that despite its destructive nature, the impact of sugar is reversible – as soon as you stop eating it.
 Your body has a remarkable ability to self-repair and the brain will recalibrate to appreciate natural sweetness when you cut refined sugars out of your life.
 Essentially, that means no more processed food, no more adding sugar, no more pop, sodas or other commercial drinks including bottled fruit juices.
-Unless it’s actually made from fruit, and you saw the fruit being converted into a drink yourself, then ideally it’s to be avoided.
+Unless it’s actually made from fruit, and you saw the fruit being juiced yourself, then ideally it’s to be avoided.
 This hard line zero tolerance approach is needed for at least a one month sugar detox to give your brain and sense of taste time to adjust and re-set your metabolic hormones.

 For some people, detoxing from sugar is associated with withdrawal symptoms as the addicted brain cries out for its fix.
 Ignore it.
 You will try and trick yourself into delaying the detox, and like a true addict your mind may come up with lists of excuses why it would be better to start tomorrow, next week, next year, or never!
 If you can battle through just 3 to 4 weeks and ‘just say NO,’ you will notice a remarkable and rapid difference in your mood, energy, motivation and relationship to food.